markdouthwaite/ortho/README.md

 # ortho

-A dead simple JWT authentication service (with some basic user management too).
+A bare-bones JWT authentication service (with some basic user management too).

 ```
 make test